Juan de Arphe y Villafañe

 All of the books contained many woodcuts, some full page, with others mixed with the text.

+He was a close friend of Don José Velázquez de Medrano, a silversmith raised to the ranks of the finest "sculptors of silver and gold" who were shaped by Juan de Arphe y Villafañe.

 He moved to Madrid some years before his death, and he spent the final years of his life there, before he died of undocumented causes early into the 17th century.